 St Tropez vs. Pampelonne Beach

-In reality, all of the villas we think of as being in St Tropez are actually in the surrounding areas, typically located about a five to ten minute drive to the centre of the village.
+In reality, all of the villas we think of as being in St Tropez are actually in the surrounding areas, typically located about a five to ten minute drive to the center of the village.
 If you do book a property that is within walking distance of St Tropez, you will need to drive to Pampelonne beach.
-Meanwhile, if you choose a villa within walking distance to Pampelonne, you will face a longer journey to St Tropez centre.
-Take Villa Sunset for example, which is located within walking distance of St Tropez centre and offers breathtaking sea views, but requires a drive to the beach.
-It is worth noting here as well that if you require a helipad, you won’t be able to find a villa located less than seven minute’s drive from St Tropez,
+Meanwhile, if you choose a villa within walking distance to Pampelonne, you will have a longer journey to St Tropez center.
+Take Villa Sunset for example, which is located within walking distance of St Tropez centre and offers breathtaking sea views, requires a short drive to the beach.
+It is worth noting here as well that if you require a helipad, you will not be able to find a villa located less than seven minute’s drive from St Tropez,

 Sea views vs. Easy walking distance to the beach

-When a villa is located slightly further back from the sea, you typically get better panoramas.
+When a villa is located slightly further back from the sea, you typically enjoy better panoramas.
 Meanwhile, if you are very close to Pampelonne beach, you may have some greenery in the way of your sea view due to being located on flat land.
-If being close to the beach and having a good sea view are important to you, you could consider booking a villa in a hillside domain such as Cap Tahiti, which is within walking distance of the beach and offers an easy downhill walk to get there.
-The only downside here is that you will face a steep climb on the way back, however if this is not an issue for you then Villa Rokko and Villa Ivanoa should fulfil your requirements well.
+If being close to the beach and having a good sea view are important to you, you may consider booking a villa in a hillside domain such as Cap Tahiti, which is within walking distance of the beach and offers an easy downhill walk to get there.
+Villa Terra Cotta is an ideal example of a villa in the gated domain of Cap Tahiti which enjoys both easy and quick walking distance to the beach and a panoramic sea view.

 Big garden vs. Private domain

-As a general rule, the further you go from St Tropez centre, the larger amount of land a property will have.
-Likewise, if you rent a St Tropez villa in a domain, you will tend to get a smaller garden than when renting a freestanding house.
-A great example of this is Villa Cerise, which is located within the safety and comfort of a domain, and has been voted the best sea view villa in St Tropez House portfolio, but has a smaller garden and requires a drive to get to the beach.
+As a general rule, the further you go from St Tropez center, the larger amount of land a property will have.
+Likewise, if you rent a St Tropez villa in a domain, you will tend to have a smaller garden than when renting a freestanding house.
+A great example of this is villa Sunset, which is located within the safety and comfort of the domain La Belle Isnarde, and has been voted the best villa to see St Tropez sunsets in the St Tropez House portfolio, but has a smaller garden.
 However, we do have some villas in domains with very large gardens, so don’t lose hope if this is what you require.

 Cost vs. requirements